KarmaloopAI/Jiva/README.md

 - **Memory Systems**: Utilizes both short-term and long-term memory, powered by vector databases for efficient storage and retrieval.
 - **Ethical Framework**: Incorporates Dharmic principles into decision-making processes, ensuring responsible AI behavior.
 - **Task Management**: Autonomously generates, prioritizes, and executes tasks to achieve given goals.
 - **Adaptive Learning**: Engages in cyclical learning and refinement of knowledge through regular "sleep" cycles.
+There is more to come on this, see below.
 - **Sensor Integration**: Modular design allows for easy integration of various input sensors.
-- **Action Management**: Ethical evaluation of actions before execution, with support for file operations and potential for expansion.
+Supports only human-input as of now.
+- **Action Management**: Actions registry is meant to continually grow and become richer as development continues.

+### Long-term goals for Adaptive Learning
+A key goal of the project is to allow for the agent to sleep and fine-tune its underlying LLModel by consolidating its thoughts and actions throughout the day.

 ## 🚀 Getting Started